Nyre221/dolphin-quick-view/README.md

+# Discontinued
+The new C++ version is available here: https://github.com/Nyre221/Kiview
+## Reasons for Discontinuing the Project

+With the new C++ version I see no reason to continue the python version and furthermore, this version is probably subject to the injection of malicious bash commands via the file name.
+QuickView doesn't appear to be affected by the same command as Kiview but is likely affected in other ways: https://github.com/Nyre221/Kiview/issues/5

 # dolphin-quick-view
 Simple program to have a quick preview of the files in a folder (similar to Apple's Quick Look)